TeskaLabs/asab/docs/how-tos/03_rest_api.md

 ]
 ```

 1. The list of strings that define what variables have to be imported to another file.
-If you don't know, what is going on, [this explanation](https://www.geeksforgeeks.org/python-__all__/) could help.
+If you don't know what that means, [this explanation](https://www.geeksforgeeks.org/python-__all__/) might help.
 In this case, we only want to import `TutorialApp` class.

 Create a handler
 ----------------

-The handler is where HTTP Rest calls are handled and transformed into
+The handler is where HTTP REST calls are handled and transformed into
 the actual (internal) service calls.
 From another perspective, the
 handler should contain only translation between REST calls and the
 service interface.
 No actual 'business logic' should be here.
-It is
-strongly suggested to build these CRUD methods one by one and test them
+We strongly recommend building these CRUD methods one by one and testing each one immediately.
-straight away.

 ``` python title="my_rest_api/tutorial/handler.py" linenums="1"